-Karen Walsh-Saunders is a qualified clinical solution focused psychotherapist and hypnotherapist.
+Karen Walsh-Saunders is a qualified solution focused psychotherapist and hypnotherapist.
 I respect your privacy and will ensure that your personal information that you provide me is protected.

 information, whom I share it with and your rights regarding personal information.